nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `ALLERGIES`, `SPECIAL REQUESTS` & `TAG` are not fields that can be used to sort customers.
 * `sortC` only sorts the active current list for customers.
     * e.g. If you findC previously and only 3 customers are displayed on the list, `sortC` will only sort the 3 customers
+* If a filtered list with no customer listed is shown, `sortC` will be invalid.

 </div>